WEC-Sim/WEC-Sim/source/ptosim.rst

 Similarly, the PTO force or torque is the WEC-Sim input.
 For more information on how PTO-Sim works, refer to [So et al., 2015].

+The files for the tutorials described in this section can be found in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.

 Tutotrial: RM3 with PTO-Sim